top of page

 Starting from the autobiographical experiences of their respective abortions, Margherita and Marina counter the violence with which the experience of abortion is silenced and censored by meeting with comrades, women and plants, and together collectivising wounds, struggles, hopes and knowledge.

-Pacha Manas is a book that gathers texts with multiple perspectives written by several Brazilian and non-Brazilian women, including the two artists.
+Pacha Manas is also a book that gathers texts with multiple perspectives written by several Brazilian and non-Brazilian women, including the two artists.
 The book, edited by Editora Funilaria, invites reflection on abortion, patriarchy, reproductive autonomy, care and traditional knowledge, among other topics.

 Reading-performance tour: